 $125,000

-To help support the Early Childhood Leadership Initiative in New York City to provide career and professional development coaching to early childhood leaders
+To help support the Early Childhood Leadership Initiative in New York City to provide career and professional development and coaching to early childhood leaders

 ParentChild+ Inc. (FKA The Parent-Child Home Program, Inc.)